-But with lower gearing the top speed of that gear can suffer versus a competitor with longer gearing unless the weaker motorcycle with the lower gearing revs much higher which the YZF-R3 does not.
+But with lower gearing, the top speed of that gear can suffer versus a competitor with longer gearing unless the weaker motorcycle with the lower gearing revs much higher which the Yamaha YZF-R3 does not.

-Higher revving motorcycle can often run lower gearing vs similar power competitors that rev lower.
+Higher-revving motorcycles can often run lower gearing vs similar power competitors that rev lower.

-If look at the thrust curve you will see that the YZF-R3 in 5th roughly matches the Ninja 400 for thrust/acceleration in sixth.
+If we look at the thrust curve we will see that the Yamaha YZF-R3 in fifth roughly matches the Kawasaki Ninja 400 for thrust/acceleration in sixth.

 Ninja 400 vs YZF-R3 acceleration 0-60 and 0-100

 – Ninja – YZF